-What is IoT?
+What is the IoT?

-How to improve your CRM with IoT
+How to improve your CRM with the IoT

 How can your sales team use IoT?

-Providing long-term customer relationshipCustomers are the primary resource and the driving force behind any business.
-That's why keeping a customer has great economic value.
+Customers are the primary resource and the driving force behind any business.
+That's why understanding both the customer journey and lifecycle is so important.

 Consistent pipeline management is a primary factor in retail success.
-IoT-connected devices can help implement pipeline management by providing the complete tracking and control of the sales cycle.
+IoT-connected devices can help implement pipeline management by providing complete tracking and control of the sales cycle.